Rangi42/polishedcrystal/README.md

    * Tune Gym Leaders' rematch movesets, levels, held items, and text
    * Move Relearner accepts Gold Leaves, Move Tutors accept Silver Leaves
 * Fix bugs:
+   * Overworld Pokémon sprites can only be from one bank (always BANK(Icons1) at first) (if you view your party, whichever bank the last Pokémon is from gets used for the overworld)
+   * Gym Leader rematch sprites don't face correctly (spriteface command issue?)
    * Thick Club + Swords Dance Marowak Attack overflow (only in link battles?)
-   * Fix Pokémon icons used as overworld sprites changing after viewing the party menu (using SPRITEMOVEDATA_ITEM_TREE fixes this but freezes them)
-   * Gym Leader rematch sprites don't face correctly (spriteface command issue?)
    * Fix delay before last text box when Wonder Trading
-   * Overworld Pokémon sprites can only be from one bank (always BANK(Icons1) at first) (if you view your party, whichever bank the last Pokémon is from gets used for the overworld)
 * Increased difficulty:
    * Give female trainers better DVs, and use the new unique DVs feature to make certain Pokémon female
 * Aesthetic updates: